 If you want to make sure that you are using organic vape juice then use only e-liquids that are 100% VG, vegetable glycerin, which is organic, not PG, because propylene glycol vape juice is not organic.
-Also, if you want your vape juice 100% organic then also make your THC drops solely with VG or use commercially obtained THC tincture that is certified to be have been made with only VG.
+Also, if you want your vape juice 100% organic then also make your THC e drops solely with VG or use commercially obtained THC tincture that is certified to be have been made with only VG.
 It is always a good idea to read labels so that you know for certain what is in vape juice when you are using it!

 They even have marijuana-flavored vape juice without any THC, so that if for some reason you wanted to vape a tobacco product but have it taste and smell like weed you could.
 We don’t claim to understand that.
-And, sure, you could add your THC drops to the weed-flavored e-juice to have it taste even more like marijuana – but why?
-To each his own, we guess.
+And, sure, you could add your high THC drops to the weed-flavored e-juice to have it taste even more like marijuana – but why?
+To each their own, we guess.

 For those really into mixing standard vape juices and e-liquids with their THC drops, there are even subscriptions you can get for a vape juice box monthly sampler from companies like Vapebox where they will send you different amounts based on your plan’s subscription like 90ml per month for $20, 180ml for $32, 210ml for $60 and on up.
 It’s like a jelly-of-the-month subscription, but with vape juice instead of jelly – either way, getting toasted could be involved.